ch1ru/lua_nn/README.md

-# nn.lua
+# Roblox nn.lua
-A Simple neural network library in lua
+A Simple neural network library in lua.